The time to prepare is now.

 Newer hand-crank generators or solar powered radios are also a good option.

 EAS broadcasts for major coastal evacuations will be aired in conjunction with a three-minute sounding of all Outdoor Siren Warning Systems on O‘ahu.

 O‘ahu residents can sign-up to receive emergency email, cellphone text messages and push alerts from the City and County of Honolulu by downloading the free HNL.info app from the App Store or Google Play.
 Standard text messaging rates may apply depending on your wireless carrier and plan.

 The Department of Emergency Management is in communication with the O‘ahu Visitors Bureau and the Hawai‘i Tourism Authority to ensure visitors are prepared.
 It’s incumbent on our visitors to pay attention to warnings issued by local media and government sources, as well as keeping up to date with any announcements made by the O‘ahu Visitors Bureau and the Hawai’i Tourism Authority.

 Know Your Evacuation Route

-If you are able, bring items that can help protect you and others in the shelter from COVID-19, such as hand sanitizer, cleaning materials, and two cloth face coverings per person.
-Children under 2 years old and people who have trouble breathing should not wear cloth face coverings.
+If you are able, bring items to the shelter such as hand sanitizer, cleaning materials, and multiple face coverings per person.
 While at the shelter, be sure to wash your hands regularly.
-If possible, be sure to maintain a physical distance of at least 6 feet of space between you and people who aren’t members of your household.
+If possible, be sure to maintain a polite physical distance between you and people who aren’t members of your household.

-As you prepare, be mindful that not everyone can afford to respond by stocking up on necessities.
-For those who can afford it, making essential purchases in advance will allow for longer time periods between shopping trips and help to protect those who are unable to procure essentials in advance of the pandemic and must shop more frequently.
+For those who can afford it, making essential purchases in advance will allow for longer time periods between shopping trips and help to protect those who are unable to buy essentials in advance of the pandemic and must shop more frequently.